dylanBourcier/dylanBourcier/README.md

-Hello, je suis Dylan Bourcier, actuellement en formation "Concepteur Développeur d'Application", à la recherche d'une entreprise pour poursuivre cette formation en alternance.
+Hello, je suis Dylan Bourcier, actuellement en formation a Zone01 Rouen.
+Futur Développeur Fullstack
 <!---
 dylanBourcier/dylanBourcier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.